ghostdsb/mangax/README.md

 ## Features

 - Download mangas by providing wildcard urls
-- Doesnot download if already downloaded
+- Doesn ot download if already downloaded
-- Manga reader for easy manga
+- Manga reader for easy reading
 - Open manga in browser to download as PDF

 ## How to use